lim-joseph/ate_unihack/README.md

 # ALLODATE+ <3

 Compare your Allocate+ timetables with your friends and find your matching downtime!

-Created for Unihack Melbourne 2024
+Created for Unihack Melbourne 2024, Allodate+ uses a React frontend and a Python backend powered by Flask to parse ics files to determine matching university timetable gaps.

 ### Installation